abhi3700/My_Learning-Cpp/my_cpp_guide.md

 #### Associative Container
 ##### Set
+* <u>define:</u> Sets are a type of associative containers in which each element has to be unique, because the value of the element identifies it.

+> NOTE:
+> - The value of the element __cannot be modified__ once it is added to the set,
+> - though it is possible to remove and add the modified value of that element.

+* Some basic functions associated with Set:
+	- `begin()` – Returns an iterator to the first element in the set.
+	- `end()` – Returns an iterator to the theoretical element that follows last element in the set.
+	- `size()` – Returns the number of elements in the set.
+	- `max_size()` – Returns the maximum number of elements that the set can hold.
+	- `empty()` – Returns whether the set is empty.
 * a list of keys (of any type: int, string)
 * print all the elements [Example code](https://github.com/abhi3700/cpp-playground/blob/master/base/set.cpp).
 Here is a preview:
 ```cpp